Web3-Pi/installation-status/README.md

 ```

 This will first build the web application to static html js and css files, and then bundle them into a single executable.
 This will result in a file called `app` containing the static files, server code and javascript runtime.

+### Compatibility note

+Bun introduced a breaking change in version 1.2 that messes with the bundling process.
+It's recommended to use bun 1.1.45 to build the application.
+Either downgrade your bun version or use the `build:docker` command to build the application in a docker container with the correct bun version.

 ## Run in production